-This former automotive workshop and museum was no longer in use.
-When the owner, Matt Jennings, offered it to Oil Free Otago for electric car conversions in 2015, they put the word out to other local community minded individuals and groups to share the space, an opportunity that was eagerly seized!
+This former automotive workshop and museum was no longer in use in 2015.
+When the owner, Matt Jennings, offered it to Oil Free Otago for electric car conversions, they put the word out to other local community-minded individuals and groups to share the space, an opportunity that was eagerly seized!

 In the first 6 months, we established a governance group, got to know each other better, become an incorporated society, significantly spruced up the old garage space, and sought out other community-minded, ‘green’ innovators to join us.

 From the beginning, we loved the idea of being a ‘do-ocracy’.
 We’ve held regular bike fix-its/skill-sharing workshops, and given people the chance to try out electric and recumbent bikes, or take a smooth ride in an electric car.
 Thanks to Makerspace we’ve seen how 3-D printers can turn a ‘waste’ product (whey) into specific parts, enabling ‘broken’ equipment to be fixed.
 We’ve promoted converting cars to electric, and invited people to join workshops to learn about what’s involved.